sunpech/dotfiles/README.md

 I no longer use bash shell.
 I also no longer use [Fish Shell](https://fishshell.com/) and [oh-my-fish](https://github.com/oh-my-fish/oh-my-fish).

 ## Submodules
-There should be 2 submodules in this project:
+There are 2 submodules in this project:

 1. [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh)
 2. [alacritty-theme](https://github.com/alacritty/alacritty-theme)